IlluminatePossibilities/TheGlobalVariables/ADR/ADR 0002-Choice of Cloud Provider.md

 Negative Impact:

+- Developers and any operational staff are required to have some familiarity with AWS.
 - Developers may not be aware of better alternatives in other providers.
 - AWS billing can be cryptic.